FabDonRixos/Awesome-Arts/.github/CONTRIBUTING.md

 - I have followed the Project structure for components, read [Contribution](#contribution) for more details.
 - My Component looks good on most device including (phones, tablets, laptops, screens), if not don't worry, but write a comment inside you main component tsx file.
 - My Code is well-structured and easy to read for someone other to understand it properly.
-- If something could be unclear/complex for others to understand i have made a comment for this part.
+- If something could be unclear/complex for others to understand I have made a comment for this part.
 - If I use the full property I have mady my mind up and really need the extra space.
 - I haven't edited a file which is not my component files or the artworksList, else create a new [Feature](#feature).
 - I have only used module css classes.